Function theory on the Neil parabola

-\begin{section}{Complex Analysis on the Neile Parabola} In this section we discuss how to do complex analysis on a variety with a singularity in the concrete setting of the Neile parabola.
-This section is adapted from \cite{J-P} and \cite{GUN} (see pages 18-20 and the chapter on tangent spaces) and no results in this section are by any means new.
-A function $f$ on $M$ is defined to be holomorphic if at each point $x\in M$, there is a holomorphic function $F$ on a neighborhood $U$ of $x$ in the bidisk which agrees with $f$ on $U\cap M$.
-Fortunately, we can give a more concrete description of the set of holomorphic functions on $M$.
+\begin{subsection}{Complex analysis on the Neil parabola} In this subsection we discuss how to do complex analysis on a variety with a singularity in the concrete setting of the Neil parabola.
+This is adapted from \cite{J-P} and \cite{GUN} (see pages 18-20 and the chapter on tangent spaces) and nothing in this section is by any means new.
+The most important facts of this subsection are summarized in the two ``observations'' \ref{observation1} and \ref{observation2}.